LGBTQ Nondiscrimination in Michigan:

-There are currently no explicit statewide non-discrimination laws establishing LGBTQ non-discrimination in Michigan.
-Public employees in Michigan are protected via executive orders from employment discrimination based on sexual orientation (2003) and gender identity (2007).
+There are currently no explicit statewide nondiscrimination laws establishing LGBTQ non-discrimination in Michigan.
+LGBTQ Michiganders are currently protected by an interpretive statement from the state Civil Rights Commission that defines sex discrimination as including sexual orientation and gender identity and expression.

 - March 7, 1972: East Lansing becomes the first community in the United States to protect residents from discrimination based on sexual orientation when the City Council approved a policy outlining that the Council would “employ the best applicant for each vacancy on the basis of his qualifications for the job and without regard to race, color, creed, national origin, sex or homosexuality.”

 - 1976: The Michigan Legislature passes the Elliott-Larsen Civil Rights Act (ELCRA), which prohibits discrimination on the basis of religion, race, color, national origin, age, sex, height, weight, familial status, or marital status in employment, housing, education, and access to public accommodations.

 - 1978: Ann Arbor passes a city-wide ordinance, becoming the first city in Michigan to protect people from discrimination on the basis of sexual orientation.
 One year later, in January 1979, Detroit follows suit, becoming one of the largest cities in the country with an ordinance protecting people from discrimination based on sexual orientation.
 In the following years, many other cities and counties do the same.

 - 1978-2003: Local and national organizations engage in conversations about who LGBTQ Michiganders are, and support for fully comprehensive nondiscrimination grows.